Artur Janibekyan: Comedy Club

 In 2003, he created the comedy show Comedy Club with his comedy sketch friends.
 Comedy Club introduced Russian viewers to comedy.
 Since 2005 Comedy Club has aired on TNT (a Russian TV channel).

 In 2006, Comedy Club entered the top 10 of the most commercially successful Russian projects (a ninth place with 3.5 million dollars) according to Forbes magazine.

-In 2007, he founded the multi-functional producer center Comedy Club Production, where he serves as CEO and general producer till nowadays.
+In 2007, he founded the multi-functional producer center Comedy Club Production, where he continues to serve as CEO and general producer.
 This year GQ magazine (Russia) named Artur Person of the Year in the 'Producer of the Year' category.

 In 2008 he launched the 24-hour humor channel Comedy TV.

 In November 2009 he opened a chain of restaurants under the name Comedy Café.

 He founded 7 Art, the company that produced the popular sitcoms UNI and the TV series The Interns.
 7 Art later became a part of Comedy Club Production.

 In 2011, the controlling stake in Comedy Club Production was sold to TNT, a popular TV channel in Russia.
-The stake amounted to 250 million dollars, and was a record sale for the Russian TV.
+The stake amounted to 350 million dollars, and was a record sale for the Russian TV.

-In 2012 he received the “Media-Manager of Russia 2012” award for "outstanding achievements in creating brands and TV programs, as well as for the largest business deal in the history of Russian television and content production."

 In 2013, Comedy Club Production took second place in the list of the largest companies producing content for major federal Russian TV channels according to Forbes Magazine.

+In March 2015, Janibekyan took charge of the entertainment television group, which included four terrestrial TV channels: TNT, TV-3, Friday! and 2х2.
+In November, the TV-3 TV channel was relaunched under Artur Janibekyan's management.
+On January 1, 2016, the new TV channel was launched: TNT-4.

+In June 2016, Artur Janibekyan became the General Director of TNT.